themejuice/graft/README.md

 ### Installation
-You can either use [`tj`](https://github.com/themejuice/cli) to set up your development environment, or run the commands below from whatever directory you want the VM installed:
+You can either use [`tj`](https://github.com/themejuice/cli) to set up your development environment, or you can run the commands below from whatever directory you want the VM to be installed into:

 ```bash
 git clone https://github.com/themejuice/graft